shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 * Pop-up UI
 * Redirect UI

 The `AuthProvider` can be initialized for a UI flow that uses a pop-up modal within the current app context or redirects to a different app page after login.
-For more details, see [here](https://github.com/arcana-network/auth-core/blob/dev/readme.md#flow-modes).
+For more details, see [[auth-core-usage-guide#flow-modes|here]].

 ```js
 const clientId = "xar_test_d24f70cd300823953dfa2a7f5b7c7c113356b1ad"; // obtained after app registration via dashboard